alazaroc/blog-web-code/_posts/2024-10-11-understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional.md

   - with `Cloud/Solutions Architects` to ensure cost-saving strategies align with performance and availability requirements.
   - with `Sustainability` teams to ensure financial and environmental goals are integrated.

-### 3.7.
+### 4.7.
 Sustainability Teams

 - **Pillars**:
   - **Sustainability**: Lead the effort to align cloud usage with environmental goals.
-    > *Example (revised): Sustainability teams can use the AWS Customer Carbon Footprint Tool to track and monitor the environmental impact of cloud usage across the organization.
+    > *Example: Sustainability teams can use the AWS Customer Carbon Footprint Tool to track and monitor the environmental impact of cloud usage across the organization.
 They guide engineering teams on adopting energy-efficient practices, like right-sizing resources and scheduling workloads to minimize unnecessary resource consumption.*

 - **Collaboration**:
   - with `Cloud/Solutions Architects` to ensure sustainability goals, such as energy efficiency and minimizing environmental impact, are incorporated into cloud infrastructure designs.
   - with `FinOps` to align sustainability efforts with financial efficiency, ensuring that both cost-saving measures and eco-friendly practices work in harmony.

-### 3.8.
+### 4.8.
 Visualizing Role-Pillar Relations and Team Collaboration

 Map showing the relationship between roles (teams) and the pillars they are aligned with: